-Character makeup focuses on finding or creating a character and producing a replica on their model's face.
-Students will perform old age makeup, with which vitamins can be applied directly to the skin.
+Lecture Hrs: 5 Lab Hrs: 25 Credit Hrs: 1 Character makeup focuses on finding or creating a character and producing a replica on their model's face.
+Students will perform old age makeup, period makeup, and learn basic theater techniques.